Group valued moment maps for even and odd simple $G$-modules: Preliminaries

-In what follows we assume that $V$ is a~super vector space equipped with a~structure of a $\fg$-module and a non-degenerate invariant skew-symmetric even bilinear form~$B$.
-Often we identify $V$ and $V^\ast$ using~$B$.
-We consider the following two case:
+In what follows, we assume that~$V$ is a~finite-dimensional super vector space equipped with a~structure of a~$G$-module and a~non-degenerate invariant skew-symmetric even bilinear form~$B$.
+Often we identify~$V$ and $V^\ast$ using~$B$.
+We consider the following two cases:

 1) $\dim V_\od = 0$, and $B$ defines a skew-symmetric bilinear form on $V_\ev$.
 We call such modules even, and we have \(\cF_{\poly} = \mathbb{S}(V^\ast) \cong S(V_\ev^\ast)\).
 Using the isomorphism $V^\ast \cong V$ induced by $B$, we can view elements of a basis $\{ v_i \}$ of $V$ as generators of~$\cF_{\poly}$.
 The corresponding basis~$\del_i$ of $\fX(\cV)$ is defined by $\del_i(v_j) = \delta_{i,j}$.